 ControlCentre Student Lounge

-E-Learners and students working outside the traditional school model can book support with Denise either 1:1 or in a small group setting.
-Denise helps students plan and execute their coursework, communicate with teachers, organize their files and papers, manage their time, be accountable for their and stay on track with deadlines.
+E-Learners and students working outside the traditional school model can book support with our executive function coaches either 1:1 or in a small group setting in our ‘Student Lounge’.
+We have certified teachers and a specialist in special education available to help students plan and execute their coursework, communicate with teachers, organize their files and papers, manage their time, be accountable for their work and stay on track with deadlines.

 What is Executive Functioning?